eduardchilcos/bookbot/atbs/README.md

 # automate the boring stuff with python

-Testing a few python bits and bobs :)
+Testing a few python bits and bobs tehehe :)